TulipSMP/tulipsmp.github.io/docs/artmap.md

 ## Usage
 * Right click the easel to "ride" it and begin painting
-* Right click or click and drag with different dyes to paint!
+* Right click or click and drag with the different dyes you are given to paint!
+(Your inventory will be restored when you stop painting)
 * Put a dye in your offhand and hold a bucket to fill
 * Press shift to dismount, or save and retrieve your artwork by clicking the paintbrush, or using the `/artmap save` command before dismounting the canvas.
 * Craft a painting with an empty map to copy it.
 (Only the author of an atwork can copy it)